anavarre/drucker/README.md

 --delete     Deletes an arbitrary docroot
 --version    Returns the drucker version
 --list       Lists all deployed apps
---tests      Runs the Ansible test suite

----

-drucker version dev:ba964ca

-  The [site,...] argument is only valid for the following commands:
-    app:[drupal,lightning,reservoir,blt]
-    app:[delete,import,dev,prod]

-  The [git_tag] argument is only valid for the app:drupal command.

- app
-  app:reservoir       Spins up a ready-to-use Reservoir install app:import          Imports an app from the web container's import directory app:dev             Prepare app for development work with no caching and helper modules enabled. app:prod            Opinionated setup with all known performance best practices enabled.
+--dev        Prepare app for development work with no caching and helper modules enabled.

- util
-  php:[version]       Sets the PHP version to 7.1 or 7.2
+--prod       Opinionated setup with all known performance best practices enabled.
+--import     Imports an app from the web container's import directory --tests      Runs the Ansible test suite
 ```

 Notes: